mikevu23/poke-viewer/README.md

 Currently it has pagination and searching for navigation.

 # Tech Stack
-Vue.js, Vuetify, Typescrip and Cache API.
+Vue.js, Vuetify, Typescript and Cache API.

 # Notes